Clopma/ZoteSpaceGame/README.md

 ```
 Scene myScene(myWindow);
 Entity zote = myScene.CreateEntity();
-zote.AddComponent<SpriteComponent>("Textures/zote.png");
+zote.AddComponent<SpriteComponent>("Textures/alex.png");
 ```
 <p></p>
-At this point by running the application you should be experiencing the pleasure of being in the presence of Zote, a kinght of great renown.
+At this point by running the application you should be experiencing the pleasure of being in the presence of Alex, the creator of this high tech engine.

 <p></p>